-The New Macallan Distillery has a rich history to live up to.
-Founded in 1824, the Macallan Distillery was one of the first legally licensed distillers in Scotland.
-Drawing on influences from Spain, North America, and Scotland, Macallan distilled a single malt whisky that soon became a world leader.\r\n\r\n\r\n\r\nAlexander Reid built the Macallan Distillery on a plateau overlooking the river Spey in northeast Scotland, where the incredible view no doubt inspired him to his work.
-The original name of the area was \u201cMaghellan,\u201d which was derived from the Gallic word \u201cmagh\u201d meaning \u201cfertile ground\u201d and \u201cEllan\u201d, which referenced the Monk St. Fillan who was affiliated with the church that stood on the grounds of the Macallan Estate until 1400.\r\n\r\n\r\n\r\nThe new distillery provides more space for increased production as well as having an eye to the future for more expansion.
+The new distillery provides more space for increased production as well as having an eye to the future for more expansion.
 On the inside, there is plenty of area for production cells in an open-plan layout.
 Each of the cells is reflected on the outside by grass-covered peaks that rise and fall like the hills of the Maghellan valley.
-The distillery is open to visitors and offers a \u201cSix Pillar Tour\u201d that has reference to Macallan\u2019s approach to distilling.
-The distillery is built alongside the Easter Elchies House\u2014a highland manor house and estate designed by Victorian landscape designer Thomas White Snr.
-In 1789.\r\n\r\nThere is plenty to see\u2014and taste\u2014in the Macallan distillery and visitors will be treated to a history as rich as the Macallan whisky.\r\nCheck it out\r\nHave you subscribed to Man of Many?
-You can also follow us on Facebook, Twitter, and Instagram.
+The distillery is open to visitors and offers a “Six Pillar Tour” that has reference to Macallan’s approach to distilling.
+The distillery is built alongside the Easter Elchies House—a highland manor house and estate designed by Victorian landscape designer Thomas White Snr.
+In 1789.